AGalabov/NightLife/README.md

 # NightLife application prototype

-This is the prototype of the NightLife mobile application.
+This is an initial version of the NightLife mobile application.
 The idea behind the project is to create a mobile application that gathers information about all musical venues, artists and events to present to the wider audience.

-## Functionalities

-### Users should be able to:
+Users should be able to:

 - Create a profile
 - Login in their profile
 - Search, filter and sort events

-### Venue mangers should be able to:
+Venue mangers should be able to:

 - Setup a profile
 - Upload information about events